 18. Configure Filter incoming email

 Whether it’s simply spam, malware, or phishing attempts, the best way to ensure your messaging system is not the avenue of attack is to filter your incoming email.
-You can deploy on-premises filtering, or you can subscribe to a cloud-based service, but whichever way you choose to go, choose one that provides protections for your users against email-based threats and gives you total control over your email.
+You can deploy on-premises filtering, or you can subscribe to a cloud-based service, but whichever way you choose to go, choose one that provides protection for your users against email-based threats and gives you total control over your email.

 19. Set up SPF records to use hard fail